Finance graduate schemes 2025

 Here are a few examples of what employers are looking for:

-• At EY you'll need to be an adaptable and analytical team player with strong communications skills to succeed on one of its actuarial pensions or insurance graduate schemes.
-In addition to being 'numbers savvy', the company also expects you to be 'in the know', keeping up to date with technical innovations, current affairs, global trends, and market activity.
+- At EY, you must be an adaptable and analytical team player with strong communication skills to succeed in one of its actuarial pensions or insurance graduate schemes.
+In addition to being 'numbers-savvy', the company also expects you to be 'in the know', keeping up to date with technical innovations, current affairs, global trends, and market activity.

 Discover the attributes required for specific roles at graduate finance jobs.